Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/ARMTemplate/README.md

 ![Benchmark results](./arm3.png)

-### Step 6 - Clean up
+### Clean up

-If you want to remove the Benchmark instance, you can also do so from the Azure CLI:
+If you want to remove the Benchmark instance, ypu can delete the container from the Azure Portal.
+You can also do so from the Azure CLI:

 ```bash
 az container delete -g $resourceGroupName -n cosmosdbsdkperf